swanandx/lemmeknow/README.md

 `lemmeknow` can be used for identifying mysterious text or to analyze hard-coded strings from captured network packets, malwares, or just about anything.

-# 🧰 Usage
+## Usage 🧰

-If you have the executable, then just pass TEXT or /PATH/TO/FILE as argument e.g. `lemmeknow secrets.pcap` and it will determine if the argument is a file or just a text and then perform analysis accordingly!
+Pass TEXT or /PATH/TO/FILE as argument e.g. `lemmeknow secrets.pcap` and it will determine if the argument is a file or just a text and then perform analysis accordingly!

 If you want output in JSON, then pass `--json`, e.g. `lemmeknow UC11L3JDgDQMyH8iolKkVZ4w --json`

+Run `lemmeknow --help` for more usages!

 ![demo](images/demo.gif)

-# 🔭 Installation
+## Installation 🔭

 ### Download executable 📈